-For World and European Championships, only the latest version of the ISAF Standard Sailing Instructions, ISAF RRS Appendix K, as amended by the IFDCO and ISAF to be in compliance with the FD Championship Rules, must be used.
+For World and European Championships, only the latest version of the World Sailing Standard Sailing Instructions, RRS Appendix K, as amended by the IFDCO and World Sailing to be in compliance with the FD Championship Rules, shall be used.

 1.4.
 Advertising